anthemion-org/ogle-web/README.md

   E' F  G
 ```

-Defensive copying is about _ownership_ and _encapsulation_, rather than change detection.
-It allows mutable types to be used while (to a limited extent) also controlling who gets to mutate those instances.
+So, React is concerned with fast change detection.
+Defensive copying, by contrast, is about _ownership_ and _encapsulation_.
+This copying allows mutable types to be used while (to a limited extent) also controlling who gets to mutate those instances.

 ## Testing

 Selected functionality in this project is tested with [Jest](https://jestjs.io/).

 Some developers believe every function must be policed by a squad of mostly superfluous, never-failing tests.
 I think those developers would be more pragmatic if they were writing the checks, rather than cashing them.
-It makes more sense to reserve automated tests for functionality that:
+Automated tests can be reserved for functionality that:

 - Changes often, perhaps to meet performance requirements; or,